 How much of the potential DAT for TB market is currently addressable?

-In practice, not all persons infected with TB can use DATs (as currently designed) to address their need for treatment adherence support.
+In practice, not all persons infected with TB can use DAT (as currently designed) to address their need for treatment adherence support.
 To use most commercially available DAT, a person with active TB must be (1) diagnosed with the disease; (2) able to obtain appropriate medication to initiate treatment; and (3) have access to information and communication technologies (ICT) such as a cellular network or internet and/or feature phone or smart phone.

-In the tabs below, we explore different factors which constrain the size of the addressable DAT for TB market, and analyze implications.
+In the tabs below, we explore these addressable market constraints in greater detail and analyze implications.

 How does case detection affect addressable market size?